smguru/pragmagrid.github.io/_posts/2016-08-22-hackathon-pragma31-topic2.md

 **Resources**:

+* PRAGMA installation of cloud scheduler and its [website][3]
+* PRAGMA installation Booked scheduler [API documentation][4]
+* Use your user registration given to you for the cloud scheduler [website][3] and the API  access because because one needs to be a user to be able to use API and the database queries.
 * Original Booked software used as a basis for the Cloud Scheduler, see [website][1] In the Booked website in **Help -> Contributions** there is a link to already written [API client][2] (PHP).
 This API may be used as a basis, or rewritten